 There are lots of different options for making coffee in the van, just like there are at home.
 If you’re a coffee aficionado you likely already have a method you enjoy, so whatever that method is, you can easily adapt it to the van.
 The key is you want whatever you use to make coffee to be compact so it doesn’t take up a ton of room and is easy to clean.
 You also want it to be durable so it doesn’t break when you hit a big bump.
-Finally, and maybe most important, your coffee method needs to not consume a bunch of power, so a regular plug in the wall drip coffee maker probably won’t work.
+Finally, and maybe most importantly, your coffee method needs to not consume a lot of power, so a regular plug-in-the-wall drip coffee maker probably won’t work.

 A french press or pour over set up are two other common and easy methods for making coffee on the road.
 Glass french presses are easy to break, especially in a small space like a van, so I’d recommend looking for something more durable like a stainless steel one.
 The other thing to keep in mind when it comes to your water consumption is a french press is going to leave you with a bunch of wet messy coffee grounds that you need to rinse out once you are done making your coffee.

 Now that we’ve covered grocery shopping, cooking, and coffee, let’s get to the not-so-fun part of life on the road – clean-up and dishes.

 Keeping things simple and easy to clean is key.
 For one, this means only using the dishes you need when cooking and eating.
 Do you really need one bowl for soup and one bowl for a salad?
 Or can you eat the salad first, then use the same bowl for soup?
 This may seem obvious but you might be surprised by how many dishes you generate at first.
 After a few days of cooking on the road, you’ll get in the mindset of reusing and keeping things simple so you can reduce the clean-up after dinner.
 After all, you only have a limited amount of water, and you won’t have the luxury of a dishwasher or a big sink to let dishes pile up in.